laravel/docs/configuration.md

 If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
 By putting placeholder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

-Before loading the environment variables, Laravel checks to see if either the `APP_ENV` environment variable is externally set, or the `--env` argument has been specified.
-If either one of those are set, Laravel will instead attempt to use a `.env.[APP_ENV]` file, if one exists.
-If it does not exist, or the argument/variable is not set, the fallback of `.env` is used instead.

 > {tip} Any variable in your `.env` file can be overridden by external environment variables such as server-level or system-level environment variables.

 <a name="environment-file-security"></a>
 #### Environment File Security

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.

+<a name="additional-environment-files"></a>
+#### Additional Environment Files

+Before loading your application's environment variables, Laravel determines if either the `APP_ENV` environment variable has been externally provided or if the `--env` CLI argument has been specified.
+If so, Laravel will attempt to load an `.env.[APP_ENV]` file if it exists.
+If it does not exist, the default `.env` file will be loaded.

 <a name="environment-variable-types"></a>
 ### Environment Variable Types